 Object of Beauty (1991)

-Année de sortie : 1991
+Année de sortie: 1991

-Pays : United Kingdom, United States of America
+Nation: United Kingdom, United States

-Réalisateur : Michael Lindsay-Hogg
+Réalisateur: Michael Lindsay-Hogg

-Scénariste : Michael Lindsay-Hogg
+Writer: Michael Lindsay-Hogg

 Production & Genre

-Sociétés : Avenue Entertainment, Avenue Pictures, BBC, BBC Film
+Sociétés: Avenue Entertainment, Avenue Pictures, BBC, BBC Film

-Genre : Comedy, Comedy Film, Drama
+Genre: Comedy, Comedy Film, Drama

 Récompenses & Similaires